yonatan-mitmit/HubitatAnthem/README.md

 ## Feedback and Comments

 We appreciate feedback and comments from the community!
 Feel free to share your thoughts, report issues, in the [GitHub repository](https://github.com/yonatan-mitmit/HubitatAnthem)

+##
+This project is not affiliated with Anthem.
+I'm a fan of their excellent products and wanted to connect them to my Hubitat hub.

 ## License
 This project is licensed under the MIT License.